MariamAhmad479/Snake-And-Ladder-Game-/README.md

 ## 👩‍💻 Contribution

+This project was developed collaboratively as part of a University project.

+My contributions included:

 - Implementing dice roll logic
 - Managing player movement and position updates
 - Handling snake and ladder position lists